cincoutprabu/xamlquery/README.md

 # Selector Examples

-The following query finds all rectangles inside a canvas.
+Find all Rectangle elements inside a canvas.

       #MainCanvas Rectangle

-The following query finds all Shapes (Rectangle, Line, Ellipse, etc.) inside a canvas.
+Finds all Shape elements including its subclasses (Rectangle, Line, Ellipse, etc.) inside a canvas.

       #MainCanvas Shape

-The following example finds all textboxes that are grand child of a scroll viewer.
-The ‘*’ indicates that a ScrollViewer must be the ancestor of some control and that control must be an ancestor of a TextBox.
+Find all textboxes inside a ScrollViewer that are not direct children of that ScrollViewer.
+The ‘*’ indicates that a ScrollViewer must be the ancestor of 'some control' which in turn is ancestor of a TextBox.

       ScrollViewer * TextBox

-The following example gets all grids that are immediate children of all stack-panels in the search scope.
+Get all grids that are immediate children of all StackPanels.

       StackPanel > Grid

-The following example gets all children of a wrap-panel named ‘ScoresContainer’.
+Get all children of a WrapPanel named ‘ScoresContainer’.

       WrapPanel#ScoresContainer > *

-The following query finds all ellipses of style named ‘HighlightedNode’.
+Fnd all Ellipses with style HighlightedNode.

       #LayoutRoot Ellipse.HighlightedNode

-The following example finds the control named ‘EmailTextBox’ that is a descendant of ‘RegisterGrid’.
+Find the control named EmailTextBox that is a descendant of RegisterGrid.

       #RegisterGrid #EmailTextBox

-The following query will get all text-boxes whose Tag property is set.
+Get all TextBoxes whose Tag property is set.

       TextBox[Tag]

-The following query will get all text-blocks in second column of a grid.
+Get all TextBlocks in second column of a grid.

       #SalesReportGrid TextBlock[Grid_Column=1]

-The following example will find all controls whose name starts with ‘Rect’'
+Find all controls whose name starts with 'Rect'

       *[Name^Rect]